Natalie Spooner: Ohio State Buckeyes (2009-12)

 In a January 27, 2012 defeat of the North Dakota Fighting Sioux, Natalie Spooner finished the game with two goals as the Buckeyes prevailed by a 6–2 mark.
 Her two goals were both on the power play (increasing her season total to seven).
 Spooner reached the 150 career point plateau with the goals, moving her into third all-time in Ohio State history.
 On February 11, 2012, Spooner was one of five Buckeyes seniors honoured as part of a pre-game ceremony.
 The Buckeyes were defeated by No. 2 Minnesota by a 7–4 mark.
 Natalie Spooner had a hand in all four Buckeye goals, with two goals and two assists.

 On March 19, 2012, Spooner was named to the CCM All-America Team.
 She earned second-team honours, and it marked the first Spooner was named an All-American.
 She became the fourth Buckeye (behind Tessa Bonhomme, Jana Harrigan, and Emma Laaksonen.
 She concluded her senior season with 50 points (team-best) on 31 goals and 19 assists.
 Her 25 goals scored in WCHA conference action ranked second overall among all WCHA skaters.
 During the 2011–12 campaign, she had a team-best 16 multiple-point games while logging three hat tricks.
 In addition, Spooner notched nine multiple-goal games and four multiple-assist games this year.

 Spooner concluded her career first overall in four program record lists.
 She owns the season goals record and the Ohio State career record in goals scored (broke record on January 7, 2012).
 At the end of her four seasons, she finished with 100.
 On October 14, 2011, Spooner broke the program record in career goals vs. WCHA opponents.
 For her career, she has had 75 goals versus WCHA opponents.
 Her 163 career points ranks second all-time among Buckeyes players, while her 16 game-winning goals are another program record.
+In 2019, she was inducted to the school's Hall of Fame.